 |Williams, T.A.||After the Event||Post-Apocalyptic||Suggested By: Other.

 $1.07 Kindle book.
+Book 1 in the After the Event series.
 As society crumbles all around him Grant must face the demons from his past in order to provide his family with a future.

 |Williams, Terry Tempest||The Hour of Land||Non-fiction||Suggested By: Entertainment Weekly Mag.